flxbe/asm-space-invaders/README.md

 ```

 #### Project Structure
 The bootloader is located in `bootloader.asm`.
-It's single purpose is to load the game's binary file
+Its single purpose is to load the game's binary file
-and then jump to it's entrypoint.
+and then jump to its entrypoint.

 The main file of the game is `space-invaders.asm`.
 It uses the NASM pre-processor to `%include` the additional
 source files from `/src`.